-Under the Foreign Investment in Real Property Tax Act of 1980, or FIRPTA, distributions to a non-U.S. holder that are attributable to gain from sales or exchanges by us of U.S. real property interests, whether or not designated as capital gain dividends, will cause the non-U.S. holder to be treated as recognizing gain that is income effectively connected with the conduct of a U.S. trade or business.
+Under the Foreign Investment in Real Property Tax Act of 1980, or FIRPTA, distributions to a non-U.S. holder that are attributable to gain from sales or exchanges by us of U.S. real property interests, whether or not designated as capital gain dividends will cause the non-U.S. holder to be treated as recognizing gain that is income effectively connected with the conduct of a U.S. trade or business.
 Non-U.S. holders will be taxed on this gain at the same rates applicable to U.S. holders, subject to a special alternative minimum tax in the case of nonresident alien individuals.
 In the case of a non-U.S. holder that is a corporation, this gain may also be subject to a 30% (or lower applicable treaty rate) branch profits tax.
 A distribution is not attributable to a U.S. real property interest if we held an interest in the underlying asset solely as a creditor.

-We will be required to withhold and remit to the IRS 21% of any distributions to non-U.S. holders that are designated as capital gain dividends, or, if greater, 21% of a distribution that could have been designated as a capital gain dividend, whether or not attributable to sales of U.S. real property interests.
-Distributions can be designated as capital gain dividends to the extent of our net capital gain for the taxable year of the distribution.
+We will be required to withhold and remit to the IRS tax at the highest corporate income tax rate on any distributions to non-U.S. holders that are designated as capital gain dividend with respect to gains from dispositions of U.S. real property interests, or, if greater, tax at the highest corporate income tax rate on a distribution that could have been designated as a capital gain dividend.
 The amount withheld, which for individual non-U.S. holders may exceed the actual tax liability, is creditable against the non-U.S. holder's U.S. federal income tax liability.

-However, the 21% withholding tax will not apply to any capital gain dividend with respect to any class of our stock which is "regularly traded" on an established securities market located in the United States if the non-U.S. holder did not own more than 10% of such class of stock at any time during the one-year period ending on the date of such dividend.
-Instead, any capital gain dividend will be treated as a distribution subject to the rules discussed above with respect to ordinary dividends.
+However, FIRPTA withholding tax would not apply to any capital gain dividend with respect to any class of our stock which is "regularly traded" on an established securities market located in the United States if the non-U.S. holder did not own more than 10% of such class of stock at any time during the one-year period ending on the date of such dividend.
+Instead, any such capital gain dividend would be treated as a distribution subject to the rules discussed above with respect to ordinary dividends.
 Also, the branch profits tax would not apply to such a distribution.
 However, it is not anticipated that our common stock will be "regularly traded" on an established securities market.